cantaloupe-project/cantaloupe/README.md

 ## License

-Cantaloupe is open-source software distributed under the University of Illinois/NCSA Open Source License; see the file LICENSE for terms.
+Cantaloupe is open-source software distributed under the University of Illinois/NCSA Open Source License; see the file LICENSE.txt for terms.